 What a waste.

-And not its not just Ledger and Houston and other young talents who died before their time, but what about the other addicts who are suffering from Xanax addiction today?
-Chances are they are caught in the throes of their addiction, and probably might not even be aware of how dangerous Xanax can be.
+And it is not just Ledger and Houston and other young talents who died before their time, but what about the other addicts suffering from Xanax addiction today?
+Chances are they are caught in the throes of their addiction and probably might not even be aware of how dangerous Xanax can be.

-While Xanax is often used to help people with anxiety, the long-term results are horrible.
-Are these drugs worth a possible demise or are there other more life affirming ways to deal with anxiety, including phobias and panic attacks?
+While Xanax is often used to help people with anxiety, the long-term side effects are horrible.
+Are these drugs worth a possible demise or are there other more life-affirming ways to deal with stress, including phobias and panic attacks?

 We live in a society that often demands instant gratification and has no tolerance for discomfort.
 Instead of trying to find a more grounded way of dealing with anxiety, like yoga or therapy or taking an SSRI, as opposed to a Benzo, many people become easily addicted to drugs like Xanax without really understanding the drug’s true nature.

-Those who are addicted to Xanax probably need to get to a safe residential treatment facility that treats drug addiction.
-Prior to receiving inpatient care, detox will be provided.
-Medication- assisted treatment, along with therapy is offered to help addicts wean off the drug because it is not safe for them to undergo the process or go cold turkey.
+Those addicted to Xanax probably need to get to a safe residential treatment facility that treats drug addiction.
+Before receiving inpatient care, detox will be provided.
+Medication-assisted treatment and therapy are offered to help addicts wean off the drug because it is not safe for them to undergo the process or go cold turkey.
 Xanax addicts are best served by going to a residential treatment facility that provides dual diagnosis support for co-occurring disorders like anxiety and depression.

-By dealing with the root of the problem, which is probably the anxiety, these recovering addicts can heal from the damaging effects of their drug addiction, and find healthier ways to deal with the anxiety that got them hooked in the first place.
+By dealing with the root of the problem, which is probably the anxiety, these recovering addicts can heal from the damaging effects of their drug addiction and find healthier ways to deal with the stress that got them hooked in the first place.

 In the end, taking Xanax is really not worth it.

-If you are suffering from dangers of Xanax please call Cycles of Change Recovery Services for help.
+If you are suffering from the dangers of Xanax, please call Cycles of Change Recovery Services for help.